hafriedlander/stable-diffusion-grpcserver/README.md

 Core API functions not working yet:

-- Most parameters not yet passed through to pipeline
 - Inpainting included but not exposed over API
 - Most samplers (like euler_a) are not currently supported in Diffusers

 Extensions not done yet:

 - Negative prompting included but not exposed over API
-- Very low VRAM mode (unet only in CUDA) not working yet
 - Embedding params in png
-- Enable / disable NSFW filter
 - Extra APIs: Image resizing, aspect ratio shifting, asset management
 - CLIP guided generation https://github.com/huggingface/diffusers/pull/561
 - Community features: